Below is a “just the facts” rundown of the UK online defamation notice and takedown procedure.

 Defense Busting Opportunity: Failed To Respond In A Timely Manner

-If the complainant eventually wants to mount a defense against a website operator for not complying with the notice and takedown system, the complainant must prove the website operator didn’t respond in a sufficient amount of time.
+If the complainant mounts a defense against a website operator for not complying with the notice and takedown system, the complainant must prove the website operator didn’t respond in a sufficient amount of time.

-Step Two of the UK Online Defamation Notice and Takedown Procedure: Website Operator Alerts Poster of the Complaint
+UK Online Defamation Notice and Takedown Procedure Step #2: Website Operator Alerts Poster of the Complaint

 Operators have 48 business hours to inform posters of a complaint.
-However, courts have the authority to say whether or not a notification was executed in a relevant time frame.
+However, courts have the authority to say whether or not a notification was executed in an adequate time frame.

 If the website operator can’t contact the poster, he or she must remove the material in question.
-Additionally, the operator must notify the complainant within 48 hours that the material was removed on account of not being able to reach the poster.
+Additionally, the operator must notify the complainant within 48 hours that the material was removed because the poster couldn’t be reached.

 If the poster can be reached, the operator has 48 hours to: